fin.codes

 What to know

-- Comerica's routing numbers are still current: comerica.com's own table assigns one number by the state where you opened the account — all four are Bank-verified here with a captured screenshot.
+• Comerica's routing numbers are still current: comerica.com's own table assigns one number by the state where you opened the account — all four Bank-verified here, re-captured August 2, 2026.

 How it happened